 18. Time of Year Work Windows and Restrictions

 a.
-Work must be conducted during the time of year (TOY) work windows (i.e., shall not occur during the TOY restriction) in (b) through (e) below unless specifically stated elsewhere in this GP [e.g., GC 17(f)] or the Corps waives these requirements by making a written determination concluding that the work will result in no more than minimal adverse effects.
-There is no TOY restriction for the work or GPs specified in the following three bullets unless there is pile-driving work (GC 12 is particularly relevant) or the work causes turbidity or sediment resuspension in streams or tidal waters:
+Work must be conducted during the time of year (TOY) work windows (i.e., shall not occur during the TOY restriction) in (b) through (e) below unless stated elsewhere in this GP [e.g., GC 17(f)], in a written state determination as specified in (c) - (e) below, or the Corps waives these requirements by making a written determination concluding that the work will result in no more than minimal adverse effects.
+There is no TOY restriction for the work or GPs specified in the following two bullets unless required by the pile-driving requirements of GC 12 or a written determination, or the work causes turbidity or sediment resuspension in streams or tidal waters:

-Non-stream or non-tidal work;
+Non-stream and non-tidal work; or

-Activities 2, 4, 19 and 214, 30 and 32; or

-Activities 3 and 18 26 and 21 27 (except as specified in those activities).
+Activities 2, 3 (except as specified), 4, 18 (except as specified), 19 and 21;

 b.
 In non-tidal streams, the TOY work windows/restrictions are as follows.
 The TOY work windows typically coincide with the low flow period:

 TOY Restriction TOY Work Window